 Over the last while, Keanu Reeves has been having a moment.
 A Keanu Reeves renaissance.
 A Keanuaissance.
 A Keanu Reevissance.
-Whatever you want to call it, he's back, and he's bringing a sack of cinematic treats along with him.
+Whatever you want to call it, the Age of Keanu continues with Neo's return in newly-named Matrix sequel The Matrix: Resurrections.

-Two of his best-dressed films, The Matrix 4 and John Wick 4, are slated to make comebacks in 2021 and early 2022 respectively, meaning there's around a year to wait until you can feast upon fresh suited and booted hitman vibes again.
-While Netflix just announced a live-action adaptation and an anime series of BRZRKR, Keanu's very own comic.
+Two of his best-dressed films, the aforementioned Resurrections and John Wick 4, are slated to make comebacks in December and early 2022 respectively, meaning there's around a year to wait until you can feast upon fresh suited and booted hitman vibes again.
+Meanwhile, Netflix is developing a live-action adaptation and an anime series of BRZRKR, Keanu's very own comic.

 And what better way to celebrate than a style-focused trip down memory lane, a lane otherwise known as Reeves' bangin' movie back catalog.
 Starting with his breakout role in River's Edge and moving through various cult classics including Bill & Ted's Excellent Adventure and My Own Private Idaho, here we highlight eight of the strongest Keanu looks from throughout his career.
 Even better, we've included tips on how to recreate them.
 You're welcome.